stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 ### The `JSIO` monad
 The program is of type `JSIO ()`, which is just an alias for `EitherT JSErr IO ()`.
-Since the world of Javascript is highly unsafe, error handling comes built-in in the default IO monad we use (however, we do not catch a lot of errors so far).
+Since the world of JavaScript is highly unsafe, error handling comes built-in in the default IO monad we use (however, we do not catch a lot of errors so far).
-The error type `JSErr` is defined in module `JS.Util` and reexported by module `JS`, which provides the core types and functionality required for interacting with the world of Javascript.
+The error type `JSErr` is defined in module `JS.Util` and reexported by module `JS`, which provides the core types and functionality required for interacting with the world of JavaScript.

 In order to run a program of type `JSIO ()`, we need a way to deal with the possibility of errors.
 The most basic option